Inca Trail 4 day Trek – Services & Prices

 Trek Permits & Campsites:

-The government has strictly limited the number of people permitted on the Inca Trail during 2019 (permits are issued to about 175 trekkers per day plus 325 porters & guides).
-We recommend that you make a trek booking as early as possible.
-In 2019 trek permits for some dates sold out more than 7 months in advance !!
-However don’t make a booking until you have all the group details (names, passport numbers, ages etc) and you are sure about your trek departure date since these details cannot be changed after we have bought your trek permit.
+The government has strictly limited the number of people permitted on the Inca Trail during 2024 (permits are issued to about 175 trekkers per day plus 325 porters & guides).
+We recommend that you make a trek booking no later than November 15th, 2023.
+In 2022 trek permits for some dates sold out more than 7 months in advance !!
+However don’t make a booking until you have all the group details (names, passport numbers, ages etc.) and you are sure about your trek departure date since these details cannot be changed after we have bought your trek permit.

 Inca Trail Trek Departure Dates

 Important Note: We will buy your Inca Trail trek permit using the names & passport numbers that you send us with your trek booking application.
 You must bring these same passports with you to Cusco and take them on the Inca Trail.
 If the name or number in your passport is different from the name and number on the trek permit, the government authorities WILL NOT allow you to start the trek and you will not be entitled to a refund.
-If you plan to renew your passport between making the trek booking and actually starting the trek please visit our web page Frequently Asked Questions relating to passport numbers.
+If you plan to renew your passport between making the trek booking and actually starting the trek please make sure all information matches the information you provided during the trek booking.

 Group Size: Typical group size 08-12 persons, Maximum 16 persons (minimum group size just 4 persons).